Kumaran S. Ramamurthi, Ph.D.

 Dr. Ramamurthi’s laboratory studies fundamental mechanisms that cells use to differentiate and divide in an effort to understand how these processes may go awry during disease.
 His lab focuses on how proteins localize to particular subcellular locations and how they subsequently assemble to form large structures during development and cell division.
 Recently, he discovered that the shape of cellular membranes, either convex or concave, may recruit certain membrane shape-sensing proteins to their correct destination, a novel mechanism for subcellular protein localization.

-***Graduate students that are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (email@example.com)***
+***Graduate students who are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (firstname.lastname@example.org)***

 View Dr. Ramamurthi's Complete Bibliography at Google Scholar.

 Selected Key Publications

 A 2-dimensional ratchet model describes assembly initiation of a specialized bacterial cell surface.Proc Natl Acad Sci U S A. 116: 21789-21799, 2019. [ Journal Article ]

 - eLife. e38856, 2018. [ Journal Article ]

 Dash-and-Recruit Mechanism Drives Membrane Curvature Recognition by the Small Bacterial Protein SpoVM.Cell Systems.
 5: 518-526 , 2017. [ Journal Article ]

 - Developmental Cell.
 34: 682-693, 2015. [ Journal Article ]